bagder/http2-explained/en/part3.md

 The final performance trick I'll mention is often referred to as “sharding”.
 It basically means serving aspects of your service on as many different hosts as possible.
 At first glance this seems strange but there is sound reasoning behind it.

 Initially the HTTP 1.1 specification stated that a client was allowed to use maximum of two TCP connections for each host.
-So, in order to not violate the spec clever sites simply invented new host names and – voilá - you could get more connections to your site and decreased page load times.
+So, in order to not violate the spec clever sites simply invented new host names and – voilà - you could get more connections to your site and decreased page load times.

 Over time, that limitation was removed and today clients easily use 6-8 connections per host name but they still have a limit so sites continue to use this technique to bump the number of connections.
 As the number of objects are ever increasing – as I showed before – the large number of connections are then used just to make sure HTTP performs well and makes your site fast.
 It is not unusual for sites to use well over 50 or even up to 100 or more connections now for a single site using this technique.
 Recent stats from httparchive.org show that the top 300K URLs in the world need on average 40(!)
 TCP connections to display the site, and the trend says this is still increasing slowly over time.